Surgery for testicular cancer

 Almost everybody with testicular cancer needs to have an operation to remove the testicle.

-Usually the operation is done as quickly as possible after you have seen a urologist, often within a week or two.
-Some people will need to see another cancer doctor called an oncologist before they have surgery.
+Usually the operation is done as quickly as possible after you have seen a urologist, often within a week.

 How is the testicle removed?